Samiran-Dey/UncSR/readme.md

   author = {Samiran Dey and Partha Basuchowdhuri and Debasis Mitra and Robin Augustine and Sanjoy Kumar Saha and Tapabrata Chakraborti}
 }
 ```
+## License and Usage
+ⓒ Samiran Dey.
+The models and associated code are released under the CC-BY-NC-ND 4.0 license and may only be used for non-commercial, academic research purposes with proper attribution.